Waiting for Godot

 Read Note

-Elaborate the concept of time and place in “Waiting for Godot.”
+Describe the setting of “Waiting for Godot.”

 Read Note